MarvelSQ/Sqedt/README.md

 npm install sqedt
 ```

-use it in web project, like Vue.js/React.js
+use it in web project, like Vue.js/React.js, there are ES6 code in sqedt/ES.
 ```javascript
 import sqedt from 'sqedt'
 //or